 Let's take a look at an example.
 Say you want to head down to Florida from the Midwest.
 Flights from Minneapolis-St. Paul (MSP) to Fort Lauderdale (FLL) are significantly cheaper on most Tuesdays and Wednesdays.
 Saturday departures are often a bit cheaper than other days, too.

 Compared to some Sunday prices, this simple change could save you up to $150 or more on these roundtrip flights.

 Turn to Google Flights Explore

-You can simply scroll across the map and see what prices pop up, or enter a destination.
+The results depend on how you move the map.
+You can simply take a spin around the globe and see what prices pop up, or enter a destination.
 It can be as broad as “United States” or “Europe” or as dialed in as “California” or “Italy.”

 Even within this Explore function, you can filter to see only the flights you'd actually want to book.
 For example, you can display only nonstop flights or eliminate trips with lengthy layovers.
 You can even narrow it down to specific airline alliances: Pick Oneworld if you want to fly Alaska Airlines or American, Star Alliance for United, or SkyTeam for Delta flights.

 Read our full guide to using Google Flights Explore!

 Monitor Your Flights … & Rebook If Prices Drop!

 There's a good reason to keep an eye on your flights even after you booked them: If fares go down, you can cancel and rebook the flight at the lower price … and pocket the difference.

 While you won't get money back in cash, you will get it in the form of a voucher or travel credit which you can put towards future travel.